laurabrovkina/MeetupAPI/README.md

 ## Swagger
 * Swagger documentation is set up and could be accessed using url `https://localhost:5001/swagger/index.html`
 * This should be moved to the launching page in future as an improvement
+## Postman Collection
+All available endpoints you might find in `dev-tools`, they stored as a Postman collection.
 ## Branches
 * `ef-sp-migration` this is an example how to add stored procedures to your EF Migrations There is a good [artical](https://clearmeasure.com/creating-stored-procs-in-ef-migrations/) to achieve that in your progect